Construction and classification of crystalline topological superconductor and insulators in three-dimensional

 For 0D block $\mu$, complex fermion bubble on $\tau_1/\tau_2/\tau_3$ trivializes the 0D mode characterizing eigenvalue $-1$ of the reflection with respect to the equator/$\tau_3$/$\tau_2$.
 Therefore, the ultimate classification is $\mathbb{Z}_2^5$, with the folllowing root phases: \begin{enumerate}[1.] \item 2D bosonic Levin-Gu state on each 2D block $\sigma_1/\sigma_2/\sigma_3$ ($\mathbb{Z}_2^3$); \item Haldane chain on each 1D block $\tau_1$, $\tau_2$ and $\tau_3$ ($\mathbb{Z}_2$); \item 0D mode with odd fermion parity ($\mathbb{Z}_2$). \end{enumerate} The HO topological surface theories of these root phases are listed as following: \begin{enumerate}[1.] \item $2^{\mathrm{nd}}$-order: 1D nonchiral Luttinger liquids with $K$-matrix $K=\sigma^x$ and $\mathbb{Z}_2$ symmetry property $W^{\mathbb{Z}_2}=\mathbbm{1}_{2\times2}$ and $\delta\phi^{\mathbb{Z}_2}=\pi(1,1)^T$, on the intersections between the open lattice and 2D blocks $\sigma_1/\sigma_2/\sigma_3$; \item $3^{\mathrm{rd}}$-order: A dangling spin-1/2 degree of freedom at the center of each verticle hinges of the open lattice, and centers and top and bottom surface of the open lattice. \end{enumerate}

-For crystalline TSC with spin-1/2 fermions, the ultimate classification is $\mathbb{Z}_2^3$ because there is no nontrivial block-states on 2D and 1D blocks, the root phases are 0D modes with eigenvalues $-1$ of three generators of $D_{6h}$ group, and there is no nontrivial HO topological surface theory.
+For crystalline TSC with spin-1/2 fermions, the ultimate classification is $\mathbb{Z}_2^3$ because there is no nontrivial block states on 2D and 1D blocks, the root phases are 0D modes with eigenvalues $-1$ of three generators of $D_{6h}$ group, and there is no nontrivial HO topological surface theory.